ZeroMemoryEx/Chaos-Rootkit/README.md

-  * Chaos-Rootkit is a x64 kernel-mode rootkit that can hide processes or elevate their privileges, work on the latest Windows versions .
+  * Chaos-Rootkit is a x64 ring0 rootkit with process hiding, privilege escalation, and capabilities for protecting and unprotecting processes, work on the latest Windows versions .

 # Features